ratel-enclave/ratel-sdk/README.md

   $ ./download_prebuilt.sh
 ```

-### Build the Ratel SGX SDK
+### Build the Intel(R) SGX SDK
-The following steps describe how to build the Ratel SGX SDK.
+The following steps describe how to build the Intel(R) SGX SDK.
 You can build the project according to your requirements.
-- To build Ratel SGX SDK with default configuration, enter the following command:
+- To build both Intel(R) SGX SDK with default configuration, enter the following command:
 ```
   $ make
 ```
   You can find the tools and libraries generated in the `build/linux` directory.
-  **Note**: You can also go to the `sdk` folder and use the `make` command to build the Ratel SGX SDK component only.
-However, building the PSW component is dependent on the result of building the Ratel SGX SDK.
+  **Note**: You can also go to the `sdk` folder and use the `make` command to build the Intel(R) SGX SDK component only.
+However, building the PSW component is dependent on the result of building the Intel(R) SGX SDK.

-- This repository supports to build the Ratel SGX SDK based on either precompiled optimized IPP/string/math libraries or open sourced version of SGXSSL/string/math libraries.
+- This repository supports to build the Intel(R) SGX SDK based on either precompiled optimized IPP/string/math libraries or open sourced version of SGXSSL/string/math libraries.
   The default build uses precompiled optimized libraries, which are downloaded by the script ``./download_prebuilt.sh``.
   You can also use the open sourced version implementation instead by entering the following command:
 ```
   $ make USE_OPT_LIBS=0
 ```
-  **Note**: Building the Ratel SGX PSW with open sourced SGXSSL/string/math libraries is not supported.
-The above command builds Ratel SGX SDK only and the build of PSW part will be skipped.
+  **Note**: Building the Intel(R) SGX PSW with open sourced SGXSSL/string/math libraries is not supported.
+The above command builds Intel(R) SGX SDK only and the build of PSW part will be skipped.

-- To build Ratel SGX SDK with debug information, enter the following command:
+- To build Intel(R) SGX SDK with debug information, enter the following command:
 ```
   $ make DEBUG=1
 ```